colab-coop/colab-coop/src/blog/markdown/does-this-look-like-a-squarespace.md

 ## Turn on developer mode

 Turn on developer mode in the Squarespace admin panel.
-This gives you access to your site's git repository, including a panel for reviewing commit history and syntax errors:
+This gives you access to your site's git repository, including a  helpful panel for reviewing commit history and syntax errors:

 <img src="/assets/img/blog/2015-03-12_2.png" alt="Squarespace git history and syntax errors" class="center-element border-all">